Novaotic/breakout/README.md

 # Breakout

 This project is personal practice with React to create a little breakout game.
 Sounds like a fun challenge for a budding developer.
+I do a lot of explaining how I did stuff in this readme.
+Like it's a blog, which I know isn't what a readme is for, but, well it's a Break Out game there isn't much else to say about it in a readme.
+This entire project is a practice exercise and explaining what I'm doing helps me learn.
+Plus who knows maybe someone reading this wants to follow along.

 ### Planned Features: